creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-07-calibration-minderer.md

 # Highlights

 * ViT are well calibrated compared to past models, and are more robust to distribution shift
-* When in distribution : calibration slightly deteriorates with model size, but is outweighed by a improvement in accuracy
+* When in distribution : calibration slightly deteriorates with model size, but is outweighed by an improvement in accuracy
 * Under distribution shift, calibration improves with model size, reversing the in-distribution trend
 * Model size and pretraining cannot fully explain calibration differences between model families